A Charity, A Legacy, Over a Decade of Impact.

 Together We Create has closed, but the impact continues...

-In addition to this Sarah was part of the team which set up the Childs Hill Foodbank in Barnet, and was elected as an NHS Governor to Central and North West London NHS Trust in May 2020.
+Between November 2017 and July 2024, Sarah was Director of Kentish Town Community Centre, steering the organisation through the Covid 19 Pandemic, Cost of Living Crisis and Refugees Crisis.
+Sarah was part of the team who set up the Childs Hill Foodbank in Barnet, and was elected as an NHS Governor to Central and North West London NHS Trust in May 2020.

-In 2024, Sarah completed her PhD at the University of York.
+In fulfilling her love of learning, in 2024, Sarah completed her PhD at the University of York.
 Her thesis title is "An exploration of the appeal of Outdoor Film Screenings in England; Value, Space and Community."
-Sarah is interested in how public and participatory arts can contribute toward a feeling of cohesiveness in small towns and big cities across the UK.

 Since 2009 Sarah has been an active member of the Liberal Democrats.
 She says "Although policy is important, giving a voice to people and campaigning for a better society is what motivates me to knock on doors on chilly Sunday mornings!"